Race Details

 • When directed by signs, volunteers or police to a specific side of the road, stay on that side until directed otherwise

-• If you see a row of orange road cones on the side of the road, stay within the coned area
+• If you see a row of green road cones on the side of the road, stay in the lane between those cones and the edge of the road

 • Water stations at 1 and 2-mile marks